Weak-link to tunneling crossover in an atomic Josephson junction: Simulation method

-{\it{Simulation method.}---} To benchmark experimental results and gain microscopic insights, we simulate the dynamics of the system using a classical-field method within the truncated Wigner approximation \cite{Blakie2008, Polkovnikov2010, Singh2016, Singh2020sound}.
+To benchmark experimental results and gain microscopic insights, we simulate the dynamics of the system using a classical-field method within the truncated Wigner approximation \cite{Blakie2008, Polkovnikov2010, Singh2016, Singh2020sound}.
 The system is described by the Hamiltonian

 $\hat{\psi}$ ($\hat{\psi}^\dagger$) is the bosonic annihilation (creation) operator.
 The 3D interaction parameter is given by $g=4\pi a_s \hbar^2/m$, where $a_s=5.3\, \mathrm{nm}$ is the $s$-wave scattering length and $m$ is the atomic mass.
 The external potential $V_\mh({\bf r})$ represents the harmonic trap with frequencies same as the experiment.
 In the classical-field approximation we replace the operators $\hat{\psi}$ in Eq. \ref{eq:hamil} and in the equations of motion by complex numbers $\psi$.
 We map real space on a lattice system of $320 \times 25 \times 25$ sites with the discretization length of $\SI{0.25}{\um}$.
 We sample the initial states $\psi (\br,t=0)$ in a grand canonical ensemble with chemical potential $\mu$ and temperature $T$ via a classical Metropolis algorithm.
 We use $T= 23\, \mathrm{nK}$ and adjust $\mu$ such that the total atom number $N$ matches the experimental value.
 The initial ensemble of $\psi (\br,t=0)$ includes thermal fluctuations, thus closely describing the finite-temperature experiment.
-Each initial state is evolved using the equations of motion
+Finite-temperature effects are therefore essential for a quantitative comparison with the experiment, even though the qualitative features are already present at zero temperature.
+Each initial state is subsequently evolved using the equations of motion

 which include the barrier potential given by $V_\mb({\bf r},t) = V_0 (t) \exp \bigl[- 2 \bigl( x-x(t) \bigr) ^2/w^2 \bigr]$. $V_0(t)$, $w$ and $x(t)$ are the barrier's strength, width and location.
 Following experimental protocol, we slowly turn-on the barrier height and then move the barrier at velocity $v$ via $x(t)= vt$ for $t=33\, \mms$.
 From the time evolution $\psi (\br,t)$, we calculate the density distribution $n(\br,t)=|\psi (\br,t)|^2$ and the phase distribution $\phi(\br,t)$.
 At the end of the protocol, we compute the imbalance $\Delta z$ using atom numbers of left and right reservoirs.
 We obtain the chemical-potential difference $\Delta \mu (\Delta z, N)$ as a function of velocity $v$, see Fig. \ref{Fig:system}(c).